-- Conductor, Composer, Violist, Artist
+Sylvia Lee Mann - Conductor, Composer, Violist, Artist

 Dr. Sylvia Lee Mann

-From 1987 - 2002, Dr. Mann lived in Louisiana, where she served as the principal violist of the Shreveport Symphony Orchestra, The Baroque Artists of Shreveport and violist of the Premier String Quartet.
-She was the Music Director of the Shreveport Symphony Players Association Orchestra, and theArk-La-Tex Youth Symphony Orchestra program.
+Originally from Los Angeles, Dr. Mann resided in Louisiana from 1987 - 2002, where she served as the principal violist of the Shreveport Symphony Orchestra, the Baroque Artists of Shreveport and violist of the Premier String Quartet, and was the Director of the Ark-La-Tex Youth Symphony Orchestra program.
 She also enjoyed performing with the popular all-woman rock band, “Lip Service” and was the recipient of the Shreveport LA Regional Arts Council’s prestigious Music Fellowship Award.